-This Shabbat is Parashat Shekalim (shekels).
+This Shabbat is Shabbat Shekalim, the Sabbath of Shekels.
 The Torah portion that speaks of Shekalim (Exodus 30:11-16) is read as the Maftir portion after the regular weekly Torah reading has concluded.
-It refers to God's commandment that a census of the Jewish people be taken by the donation of a half-shekel coin, rather than by a head count.
+It refers to G-d’s commandment that when a census of the Jewish people is taken, it must be done by giving a half-shekel, rather than by head count.

 The most significant aspect of this half-shekel census was that it was blind to wealth.
 Rich or poor, each man* above the age of 20 was required to give a half-shekel coin.
 Exodus 30:15 states: “The rich shall not give more, and the poor shall not give less...”

 The half-shekel collection was specifically designed to be egalitarian, so that no person would stand out as an individual.
 Every person was (and still is) an equal part of the whole.